Catholic Gift Guide

 Books on Baptism

 If you’re looking for a gift for an older child or an adult who has been baptized, odds are good that they’re going through some or all of the RCIA process, so look at our suggestions for Holy Communion and Confirmation gifts below.
-A wall crucifix or a commemorative frame can still be great options; in addition, consider something like a rosary or a book of saints to encourage prayerful habits and help them grow in their faith.
+A wall crucifix or a commemorative frame can still be great options; in addition, consider something like a custom rosary, a crucifix necklace, or a book of reflection and prayers to encourage prayerful habits and help them grow in their faith.

 Reconciliation and First Holy Communion